We are awarding $750 to a student every semester. All you have to do is show us how financial literacy has made a difference in your life.

 Take a look at this infographic to see how bad credit can affect your daily life.

-Applying for a Bad Credit Loan
+Applying for a Bad Credit Loan in Surrey

 There are even some lenders who don’t perform credit checks, who will instead base their approval process mainly around your income and employment status.
 Just remember that you may receive less money than a prime lender will offer and your interest rate will be higher, costing you more in the long run, so be sure to factor these notions into your budget before you apply.